yubingjiaocn/kubernetes-multicloud-management/docs/mcm-compliance.md

         - **include**: Array or expression of namespaces to INCLUDE in the policy checks.
         - **exclude**: Array or expression of namespaces to EXCLUDE in the policy checks.
     + **role-templates**: List of Templates (`RoleTemplates` in this case), which contain the rules to enforce.
-        - **NOTE**: You could also use `object-templates` field (not shown above) to create templates for Kubernetes resources of any kind.

-Note that, we skipped `role-templates` as we already broke down and explained the contents of a Template.
-The only comment to add is that the templates' namespace will be inherited from the Policy's `namespaces` field.
+    + **object-templates**: List of Templates (`ibmcloud-default-cluster-image-policy` in this case) to create templates for Kubernetes resources of any kind (Including Kubernetes CRD).
+The templates' namespace will be inherited from the Policy's `namespaces` field.

 ### Compliance
 We now understand that a `Template` defines the rules to enforce and a `Policy` defines how and where (namespaces) the rules are enforced in a cluster.
 However, a `Policy` must still be a applied to each cluster.
 Applying the policies manually may be fine for 1 or 2 clusters.
 But once again, the more abundant and more granular the policies become and the more clusters you have to manage, the more cumbersome managing the policies become.